 The club operates an Adult (18+) and Youth (8-17) section with weekly training sessions delivered by qualified Wheelchair Rugby coaches.

 Arena Sports Kettering (Kettering Leisure Village), Thurston Drive, Kettering, NN15 6PB

 6pm – 7pm: Junior Session (8 – 17 years)

-If you have a disability and want to play for Northampton Saints Wheelchair Rugby Club, if you want to volunteer in any way or if you want to help the club financially, then contact either of the following:
+If you have a disability and want to play for Saints Wheelchair Rugby, if you want to volunteer in any way, or if you want to help the club financially, please contact [email protected].

 Other links that will help you gain a greater understanding of the sport are: